 His Synopsis: My research investigates the political agenda to reform GDP and national accounting which has emerged since the financial crisis.
 In particular I study post-growth statistical initiatives by the UK government, the EU and the OECD.
 I locate these trends within a wider questioning of growth as the central development paradigm following the financial crisis, with governance institutions and NGOs increasingly interested in developing statistical evidence about the broader dimensions of economic ‘progress’, sustainability and the good life.
 Drawing on the ideas of Karl Polanyi, I examine how ideas about the nature of the economy and its relationship with society are evolving as a result of these initiatives, and the role market ideology plays in mediating these dynamics.
 I am interested in the implications of these developments for the prospects of a post-growth political economy with a broader vision of livelihood at its core.

 Andrew Anzur Clement successfully defended his PhD at the Université Libre de Bruxelles in November 2017.
 He conducted his doctoral research between 2014 and 2017 within the framework of the Erasmus Mundus GEM School double degree programme at the ULB and Warwick.
 He was co-supervised by Amandine Crespy at ULB.
-His thesis is entitled, 'An Integration of Discord: How National Identity Conceptions Activate Resistance to EU Integration in the Popular Press Discourses of Poland, Spain and Great Britain'.
+His thesis was entitled, 'An Integration of Discord: How National Identity Conceptions Activate Resistance to EU Integration in the Popular Press Discourses of Poland, Spain and Great Britain'.

 His Synopsis: I am a political scientist with research and teaching interests relating to EU studies and communication studies.
 More specifically, I focus on the relationship between national boundaries and identity conception.
 My doctoral research centres on the complex interlinkages between national identity and interests, as they relate to attitudes towards European integration in the context of the Union's single market for persons.
 The findings showed that the manner in which identity influences interest perception causes the news media to emphasise events that seem deviant or threatening.
 The resulting narratives could stand to create moral panics within national societies.
 These narratives innately suggest the 'proper stance' one should take if an apparent threat is to be resolved.
 I have published articles in the Eastern Journal of European Studies and East European Politics and Societies that begin to showcase my thesis findings.
 In future research, I plan to focus on prospects for the construction of common identity through analysing mass-mediated discursive constructions of 'Europe' as a common space for movement in relation to its outsides.